lucas-piessevaux/lucas-piessevaux.github.io/teaching and seminars.md

 - **Power operations on Morava E-theory and transchromatic phenomena**

-  [Sil](https://www.math.uni-bonn.de/people/linskens/webpage.htmpl) and I will be organising another reading seminar.
+  [Sil Linsekns](https://www.math.uni-bonn.de/people/linskens/webpage.htmpl) and I will be organising another reading seminar.
 The syllabus and more precise information will appear soon.

 - **Graduate Seminar on Advanced Topology: Homological Stability**

-  I'm one of the supervisors for the Graduate Seminar on Advances Topology, co-organised with Markus Hausmann, on the topic of homological stability.
+  I'm one of the supervisors for the Graduate Seminar on Advanced Topology, (co-organised with Markus Hausmann) on the topic of homological stability.
 The syllabus can be found [here](https://www.math.uni-bonn.de/people/hausmann/Seminar%20Homological%20stability.pdf).

 - **TA: Algebraic Topology II**